 It might sound too simple, but sometimes the solution is just a valve that isn’t fully open.
 Head over to your water heater and locate the pipes connected to it.
 You should see a shut-off valve on the cold water line going into the tank and another on the hot water line coming out.
 These valves often have a lever-style handle.
 Make sure both handles are turned fully parallel to the pipe, as this indicates they are completely open.
 If a valve was recently turned for a repair or by accident, it might have been left partially closed, which restricts water flow and causes low pressure.

-Inspect and Clean Faucet Aerators
+Clean Your Faucet Aerators

 If you’re only noticing low hot water pressure at a specific sink, the culprit is often a clogged faucet aerator.
 The aerator is the small, screened cap at the very tip of your faucet where the water comes out.
 Over time, sediment and mineral deposits can build up and block the screen.
 Simply unscrew the aerator with your fingers or a pair of pliers (use a cloth to prevent scratching).
 Once it’s off, rinse it thoroughly to clear out any debris.
 For stubborn buildup, you can soak it in white vinegar for an hour before scrubbing it with an old toothbrush.